stellashen/cross-off/README.md

 ```

 ### Example 2: Move a task to "Completed" / "Todos"
-A task has "completed" and "trash" boolean values (true/false).
-When a new task is created, it is set to the default value `completed: false` and `trash: false`, and its listId is the current list's id.
-So a new task is always under 'Todos' in the current list.
+A task has a "completed" field (true/false).
+When a new task is created, it is set to the default value `completed: false`.
+So a new task is always under 'Todos'.

 After we check a task, it will be moved to display under "Completed".
 Three things need to happen after that:
-1. Update the task in the database to have `completed: true`.
+Goal 1.
+Update the task in the database to have `completed: true`.
-2. Render the task with a different style (grayed out, crossed off).
+Goal 2.
+Render the task with a different style (grayed out, crossed off).
-3. Re-render the current list component to display the tasks in their correct positions (that is, a completed task should display under "Completed").
+Goal 3.
+Re-render the current list component to display the tasks in their correct positions (that is, a completed task should display under "Completed").

 After we uncheck a task, it will be moved back to "Todos".